The kitchen faucet is a widely used fixture in any kitchen. It has a long history of keeping water conveniently accessible for many homes.

 How much pressure is needed to hold back the water?
 You can easily calculate this by multiplying the water’s pressure by the area of the open stopper.
 This is referred to as the standard equation:

-Where F denotes the water’s force on the stopper, P denotes the water’s pressure, and A denotes the opening’s area.
-Since the stopper is stationary, the force of the water acting on it must be equal to the force of the stopper acting on the water.
+F denotes the water’s force on the stopper, P represents the pressure, and A represents the opening’s area.
+Since the stopper is stationary, the force of the water acting on it must be equal to that of the stopper working on it.

-For example, suppose the water pressure in a pipe is 30 psi and the area of the opening is 0.049 square inches (obtained by taking the radius of the opening squared and multiplying by pi).
+For example, suppose the water pressure in a pipe is 30 psi, and the opening area is 0.049 square inches (obtained by taking the radius of the opening squared and multiplying by pi).
 In that case, the force of the water on the rubber stopper is equal to 30 psi multiplied by 0.049 square inches, or 1.47 lb.